EdidiongEsu/Databricks_earthquake/README.md

   "silver_params": "@string(activity('Silver Notebook').output.runOutput)"
 }
 ```
-The enriched dataset, now with country codes and significance classifications, is stored in Delta format in the Gold layer and made available to Microsoft Fabric Lakehouse for downstream analytics.
+The enriched dataset, now with country codes and significance classifications, is stored in Delta format in the Gold layer and made available to Microsoft Fabric Lakehouse for downstream analytics,

+---

 #### Triggers
 A daily Trigger is created and time set to run the pipeline daily.
 This is after debug run has been done and everything confirmed to work fine